 Higher Education Emergency Relief Fund

 The hardships presented by the coronavirus pandemic continue to be felt deeply by our students and their families.
-DU has received a third round of funding as part of the American Rescue Plan Act of 2021 (ARP) to directly support students who are facing financial challenges due to the continuing COVID-19 pandemic.
+DU is distributing the final amount of funds from the American Rescue Plan Act of 2021 (ARP) to directly support students who are facing financial challenges due to the continuing COVID-19 pandemic.
 The disbursement from the U.S. Department of Education as part of the ARP Higher Education Emergency Relief Fund III (HEERF III) is designed to prioritize students with exceptional financial need.

 Federal legislation requires us to prioritize students with exceptional financial need.
 The funds are meant to help students cover expenses related to attending the University of Denver (e.g., tuition, housing, meals, health insurance, or transportation costs) or emergency costs that arose due to coronavirus, including health care and mental health care, or child care.

 DU distributed funds in August and November to high-need students enrolled in a degree-seeking program for the 2021 fall term.
 In January 2022 we disbursed funds to an additional 62 enrolled Pell-eligible students who had not yet received a prior HEERF III disbursement during the 2021-22 academic year.

 This is the fourth and final round of HEERF III funds.
 Because federal legislation requires DU to prioritize students with exceptional need, not all students received these funds.

 - In August 2021 we distributed $2,549,750 to 1700 returning students enrolled in classes for the 2021 fall term.
 54% of recipients were undergraduate students and 46% were graduate students.
 All but two students received $1,500 each.